 If an issue entitling an applicant to special arrangements emerges or is identified between the end of the application period and the entrance examination date, the applicant must submit an application for special arrangements to the admissions offices of each university of applied sciences arranging the entrance examinations that he or she intends to take without delay.
 A university of applied sciences may deny an applicant the right to special arrangements if such arrangements are impossible to implement, for example because of schedule-related reasons.

-Special arrangements for entrance examinations are specific to each programme choice and valid only on a specific examination date.
+Special arrangements for entrance examinations are specific to each programme choice and a decision is only valid on a specific examination date.
 Procedures indicated by good governance must be followed when making the decisions.
-The applicant will receive a notification (not a decision) about the special arrangements sufficiently early before the entrance examination.
+A notification (not a decision) concerning the special arrangements will be sent to the applicant in good time before the entrance examination.
 Any attachments to applications for special arrangements shall be secret.